WICG/private-network-access/permission_prompt/explainer.md

 ### IDs

 The preflight request sent with plaintext HTTP can be hijacked which means that the `-ID` provided by the local device can be leaked to third-party attackers.
-However, this also means that the attacker is already in the private network.
-In this case, it doesn't matter whether the public page is allowed to make requests on the private network  since the attacker can make the request themselves.
+However, this also means that the attacker is already in the local network.
+In this case, it doesn't matter whether the public page is allowed to make requests on the local network  since the attacker can make the request themselves.

 ### Behavior of `targetAddressSpace` and fetch

-Requiring every single request to the private network to be issued with `fetch()` and the new `targetAddressSpace` might not support all developer use cases.
+Requiring every single request to the local network to be issued with `fetch()` and the new `targetAddressSpace` might not support all developer use cases.
 We could improve this by only requiring it for the first request to the target origin.
 After a successful `fetch()` with `targetAddressSpace`, the browser could store a mapping from the target origin to the given `targetAddressSpace` for the remainder of the lifetime of the execution context.
 The execution context could then perform arbitrary fetches with media tags, XHRs, etc to the target origin.

 Note that this might cause problems if the DNS entry for the target domain changes to point to a different IP address space in the middle of an execution context's lifetime.

 Other alternative options we currently have are:
 * infer target address space when fetching from a raw IP address
-* do the above and restrict private network access to IP addresses only
+* do the above and restrict local network access to IP addresses only
 * add a new attribute `targetAddressSpace` to fetch elements such as iframe elements.
 * use a service worker to intercept requests.
 * create a blob after fetching and loading stuff from the blob URL.